 2022-07-01: DF/DFRPG: Power up with clerical consumables!

-Take a +1 bonus on Exorcism, Remove Curse, Turning, & other “cleansing” tasks for use of $30 worth of holy water (2 vials) or other consumables, with additional +1 per doubling of that value.
+Take a +1 bonus on Exorcism, Remove Curse, Turning, and other “cleansing” tasks for use of $30 worth of holy water (2 vials) or other consumables, with additional +1 per doubling of that value.

 Why $30?
-It meshes w/ $15 cost of holy water—but mainly, I’m nicking the spell components idea from DFRPG Companion 3.
+It meshes with $15 cost of holy water—but mainly, I’m nicking the spell components idea from DFRPG Companion 3.
 (I’m essentially treating clerical consumables as a special form of $30 college components, replacing “spell college” with miscellaneous cleansing tasks.)